 Heval: Alright so there are many different ethnicities who are local within the SDF which they–Armenian, Assyrins, Yazidi, Turkmen, Arab–each one of this [sic: “these”] ethnicities has its own military council.
 With diversity we unite We have no boundaries in between us.
 After all it’s the Syrian democratic forces.

-Interviewer: I think a lot of Western people have misconceptions of “middle eastern” people when it comes to their perceptions on equality, gay and trans, LGBT people, women, etc. Is there anything you’d say to them about your beliefs and the project of Rojava, etc.?
+Interviewer: I think a lot of Western people have misconceptions of “middle eastern” people when it comes to their perceptions on equality, LGBT people, women, etc. Is there anything you’d say to them about your beliefs and the project of Rojava, etc.?

 Heval: The LGBTQ community was despised and hated in Syria and the Middle East overall, but after the Kurds took over North and East Syria, the Kurdish administration is spreading awareness and trying to bring equality to all genders and peoples, and now the people are starting to accept the LGBTQ community.
 However, when it comes to women, womens [sic: women] have achieved the same rights as men and as the spiritual leader of the Syrian Kurds (Abdullah Ocalan) said and I quote, “The revolution of Rojava is the revolution of women.” [this was Hêvî Suleiman, member of Kongra Star Coordination, a confederation of women’s organizations in Rojava, on the teachings on Öcalan30]